CHM 295/595: Course Syllabus - Fall 2008

 First Unit:

 Quizzes: 300 points.
-A quiz will be given at the end of every lecture except for the first and last lecture.
+A quiz will be given at the end of nearly every lecture except for the first and last lecture.
 These quizzes will be cumulative and will cover any material covered previously in the course or assigned reading.
 The lowest quiz score will be dropped.

 Homework: 300 points